landlab/landlab/docs/model_grid.rst

 304

 As you can see, fields are convenient because you don't have to keep track of how many nodes, links, cells, etc. there are on the grid.
+Further it is easy for any part of the code to query what data are already associated with the grid and operate on these data.

 Representing Gradients in a Landlab Grid
 ----------------------------------------